 - tall (adj.)

-Sense evolution is "remarkable" [OED], but adjectives applied to persons can wander far in meaning (e.g. pretty, buxom, German klein "small, little," which in Middle High German meant the same as its English cognate clean (adj.)).
+Sense evolution is "remarkable" [OED], but adjectives applied to persons can wander far in meaning (such as pretty, buxom, German klein "small, little," which in Middle High German meant the same as its English cognate clean (adj.)).
 Meaning "having a (defined) height," whether lofty or not is from 1580s.
 Meaning "exaggerated" (as in tall tale) is American English colloquial attested by 1846.
 Phrase tall, dark, and handsome is recorded from 1906.
 Related: Tallness.